msoukhomlinov/n8n-nodes-schema-inferrer/README.md

 # n8n-nodes-schema-inferrer

-An n8n community node for inferring JSON schemas from sample data.
+An n8n community node for inferring JSON schemas from sample data using `quicktype-core`.

 ## Features

-- Generate JSON Schema from sample JSON data using `@jsonhero/schema-infer`
+- Generate JSON Schema from one or multiple input JSON data items
+- Automatically merges multiple samples into a unified schema
+- Uses `quicktype-core` for robust schema inference

 ## Installation